sometea/fluffybunnyadventures/templates/content/posts/2022-07-17-north-harris-and-lewis.md

 After wind, rain and sheep, the world around us turned quiet.
 Gray sky and gray water with a hint of blue.

+Seagull oh,

+what do thou say?

+Wind brings thy cry

+from yonder bay.

 ![view of the coast on the way to Tarbert](https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_879/v1658053251/IMG_20220702_090755180_ki6eyf.jpg)